 The Hack4Cancer Hackathon is a special event organized by the Canadian Partnership Against Cancer to run one day ahead of the 2019 Canadian Cancer Research Conference.
 The theme of the event is health equity in the cancer system.

 The event brings together participants to compete in a time-limited and team-based analysis using a complex, linked, synthesized dataset prepared by Statistics Canada.
-The synthetic dataset mimics a real dataset that links the Canadian Cancer Registry (CCR) with six other administrative and survey datasets.
+The synthetic dataset is intended to mimic the recent linkages of the Canadian Cancer Registry (CCR) to other administrative datasets.

 More details on the Hack4Cancer Hackathon and the agenda are available here.

 Whether you are a young researcher or experienced investigator, hackathons are an excellent opportunity to expand your analytic and critical-thinking skills, network with experienced data experts and researchers, and test out new research ideas and hypotheses – all while having fun in a vibrant, excitement-filled atmosphere.

 The Hack4Cancer Hackathon will allow you to access a synthetic dataset that mimics data that will soon be available to researchers across Canada at Statistics Canada’s Research Data Centres.
 This first of its kind data linkage will allow researchers to study the impacts of socioeconomic factors on cancer diagnoses, treatment patterns and patient outcomes and more, using record-level data.

 Who can attend?
 If I'm not a strong programmer, can I still apply?